andersonkmi/data-synker-pull/README.md

 # Data synker (pull model)

-Small system for POC'ing a data synchronization using Java, Spring Boot and AWS
+Small system for sandboxing a data synchronization using Java, Spring Boot and AWS

 ## 1. Intro